-In the city’s Plepa neighbourhood, along the coast, is Rigels Shisha Lounge and Sushi restaurant.
+In the city’s Plepa neighborhood, along the coast, is Rigels Shisha Lounge and Sushi restaurant.
 It’s owned by European recording artist Albanian Rapper Noizy, who frequents the place and is very approachable.

-While most European cities have a central plaza, Durrës has the Vollga Promenade, an Adriatic boardwalk and park.
-During the summer it’s filled with amusement rides and a fair.
+While most European cities have a central plaza, Durrës has the Vollga Promenade, an Adriatic boardwalk, and a park.
+During the summer, it’s filled with amusement rides and a fair.
 In the off-season, it’s a delightful stretch to walk, have a coffee, and enjoy a meal with an Adriatic sunset.

 From the Promenade and reaching out into the Adriatic is Ventus Harbor complex, offering a year-round restaurant with Italian, Greek, and French cuisine, a fully equipped gym, and an indoor pool, jacuzzi, and spa.

-Durrës is home to many of Albania’s archaeological sites, including remains of a Roman amphitheatre, Venetian tower, and Byzantine market.
-With much more on display at the Archaeological Museum of Durrës.
+Durrës is home to many of Albania’s archaeological sites, including remains of a Roman amphitheater, Venetian tower, and Byzantine market, with much more on display at the Archaeological Museum of Durrës.

 Simply stated, if you need history, beach vibes, and city life, Durrës fits the bill.